 - Guile Hero: Jason.

-- Head Desk: In SYLG, Garner very deliberately and ceremoniously thumps his head on a wall beam after once again succumbing to his roulette compulsion.
+- In SYLG, Latigo very deliberately and ceremoniously thumps his head on a wall beam after once again succumbing to his roulette compulsion.

 - Hypocritical Humor: Prudence denounces the town council for throwing an "unarmed girl" (ie, herself) out of a public meeting.. after she showed up at said meeting brandishing a shotgun, which was wrestled away from her.